 ACT UP chapters still exists today.
 By the early 21st century ACT UP had more than 70 chapters around the world and had expanded its vision to include an end to the worldwide AIDS crisis.
 It has been argued that their efforts radically changed the way the world saw the AIDS crisis and the power of the gay rights movement.

+Watch the videos below and look closely.
 THIS is what REAL activism looks like.